Quantitative Finance and Economics (M.S.)

 Review important information about application fees.

-• minimum grade of B in the following:
+• Background Course Work: Must have a minimum grade of B in the following subjects:

 • Principles of Microeconomics or Macroeconomics (ECO 2314, ECO 2315 or equivalent)